Coping with the Symptoms of PTSD

 - Tkae steps to let your loved ones know you care.
 You can express your caring in little ways: write a card, leave a small gift, or phone someone and say hello.

 Try using all these ways of coping to find which ones are helpful to you.
 Then practice them.
 Like other skills, they work better with practice.
 Be aware that there are also behaviors that don’t help.
-Learn more about these negative coping methods you should avoid here.
-You will also find information there about lifestyle changes that can help you cope with PTSD.
+Learn about lifestyle changes that can help you cope with PTSD.

 Plan Ahead to Protect Yourself